Cheap Life Insurance | Tips + 5 Best Providers

 • Your future savings: Your coverage could replace the money you’d planned to save for your children’s college or a bigger house.

 • Time to pay your debts: Your mortgage, your private student loans, your car loans — these debts won’t necessarily go away if you die.
-Your insurance could keep your family from being responsible for repayment.
+Your insurance could keep your family cover the repayment.

 If you earn, say, $75,000 a year, a $1 million policy may be enough to protect your family.
 Even if you like the idea of a $2 million policy, the higher premiums probably wouldn’t be necessary.